 Remortgaging can also be a way to consolidate other existing debt and pay it off within your monthly mortgage payments.
 However, although interest rates on mortgages are often lower than on personal loans, you could end up paying more overall if you choose to take the mortgage out over a longer term.

 If you’re looking to remortgage your property, the cost of your new agreement will be one of the biggest factors in your decision-making process.
 But there are other things to think about – such as whether the mortgage is portable, whether the lender will allow you to overpay on your repayments, what the exit fees are, and whether the term length suits your needs.

 How can defaults affect your chances of getting a new mortgage?

 Defaults occur when you miss multiple payments.
 Your credit provider will issue a warning to say that you have broken the credit agreement, and if you do not settle the repayments in good time, they will proceed to close your account.

 As you can imagine, defaults can severely affect your credit score – and this can seriously impact your chances of remortgaging with specific providers.
 In fact, it’s one of the most common reasons why remortgage applications are refused.

 If you have a default on your credit file, the lender won’t be able to read an explanation as to why the payments were missed.
 The default merely serves as a warning for them and any other provider who is considering giving you credit.

-It’s tricky enough to remortgage when you’ve got defaults – but many people make things worse by sending multiple applications to High Street lenders who are unlikely to accept them.
-Each application leads to a credit check, and having many hard credit checks on your credit report can bring down your overall score, which will hinder your chances of getting a new mortgage even further.
+It’s tricky enough to remortgage when you’ve got defaults on your credit report – but many people make things worse by sending multiple applications to high street lenders who are unlikely to accept them.
+In addition, each application leads to a credit check, and having many hard credit checks on your credit report can bring down your overall score, which will hinder your chances of getting a new mortgage even further.